Darrel Williams Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- In his lone career matchups, Williams put up six rushing yards versus the Titans, 50.5 fewer than his over/under in Sunday's game.
+- In his single career matchups, Williams finished with six rushing yards versus the Titans, 50.5 fewer than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that outing against the Titans.
+- Williams did not have a touchdown run in that contest against the Titans.

-- The Titans have the NFL's ninth-ranked defense against the run, surrendering 107.7 yards per game.
+- The Titans have the NFL's ninth-ranked defense against the run, giving up 107.7 yards per game.

-- This year the Titans are ranked 24th in the league in rushing touchdowns conceded (seven).

 Recent Performances

-- Williams has rushed for 131 yards on 36 carries (43.7 yards per game) with three touchdowns during his last three games.
+- Williams has rushed for 131 yards on 36 carries (43.7 yards per game) with three touchdowns on the ground over his last three games.

 Williams' Kansas City Teammates